Krishrat/Krishrat/README.md

 - 👋 Hi, I’m Krishna Gopal Rathi
 - 👀 I’m interested in SDE roles as well as Data Scientist roles.
-- 👀I will be graduating in 2023 from VIT Chennai.
+- 👀I graduated in 2023 from VIT Chennai.
 - 🌱 I’m currently learning Web Development(React)
+- I am working as a SDE at HSBC Software Development, India.

 <!---
 Krishrat/Krishrat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.